Clinical Psychology @ City College

 The Psychological Center

-The Center is headed by the Director, Dr. Diana Puñales Morejon, who works closely with Associate Director Dr. Benjamin Harris.
-It is staffed by the graduate clinical students in residence (approximately 60 students divided among four classes) who devote eight to ten hours per week to practicum training.
+The Center is headed by the Director, Dr. Diana Puñales Morejon, and Associate Director Dr. Benjamin Harris, and is staffed by the graduate clinical students in residence (approximately 60 students divided among four classes) who devote eight to ten hours per week to practicum training.
 Incoming students at the start of their graduate training are assigned clinic responsibilities commensurate with their knowledge and experience.
-Supervision of psychological services is provided by the clinical faculty, and externally based licensed clinical supervisors.
+Supervision for our students is provided by licensed clinical supervisors across the city.

 The Psychological Center’s mission is to provide the highest quality psychological services for the college and surrounding communities as well as to provide relevant training opportunities for the students in the Program.
 The Clinic shares a commitment with the Program in providing services to those who might otherwise not have access to treatment, particularly underserved, poor and disenfranchised populations from the New York Metropolitan area.